julp/haytni/guides/howto/delete_user.md

 end
 ```

-Knowing that you can put whatever logic you want in this YourApp.Accounts.delete_user!/1: you can, of course, replace this DELETE query by an UPDATE, do some extra operations like deleting files and so on.
+Knowing that you can put whatever logic you want in this `YourApp.Accounts.delete_user!/1` function: you can, of course, replace this DELETE query by an UPDATE (soft deletion), do some extra operations like deleting files and so on.

 Note: don't forget to adapt `YourApp`, `YourAppWeb` and `Accounts` parts in module names to the modules you actually use